treehouses/treehouses.github.io/pages/cloud-vi/firststeps.md

 Check your progress [here](trackprogress.md)

 Please note that creating and working on Issues are not exactly bound by the "Step" you are in.
 Feel free to move on to other steps, and make more Issues and Pull Requests while you wait on OLE approval for your merge(s).

-## Step 7 - Other Services Running from a Raspberry Pi

-### Nextcloud over Tor

-Follow the [Nextcloud and Tor Tutorial](nextcloud-tor.md) to set up the Nextcloud service on your Pi, and access it via Tor.

 ## Step 8 - Create Issues and Pull Requests